Back from a week in the wilds of Arizona, Dad and Eleanor told of

 battles with man-eating coyotes and vicious attack-rattlesnakes which Dad wrestled

-barehanded to save countless maidens in distress from fates worth than death.
+barehanded to save countless maidens in distress from fates worse than death.

 Baloney aside, Dad did kill a rattlesnake and they did see a couple of